Tre5et/dynview/config.md

 ### Other Configurations
 - `allow_on_client`: If this is enabled the mod will try to work in a client only environment.
 This can lead to unexpected behaviour.
-- `broadcast_to_ops`: If enabled, all operators get notified whenever the mod changes view distance.
+- `broadcast_changes_default`: Sets which player group (`NONE`, `OPS`, `ALL`) gets notified when the view distance changes by default.
+- `broadcast_changes`: List of (case-insensitive) player names, that get notified when the view distance changes.
+If the name is prefixed with `!`, the player will not get notified..
+- `broadcast_lock_default`: Sets which player group (`NONE`, `OPS`, `ALL`) gets notified when the view distance is locked or unlocked by default.
-- `broadcast_to`: List of (case-insensitive) player names that get notification whenever the mod changes the view distance.
+- `broadcast_lock`: List of (case-insensitive) player names, that get notified when the view distance is locked or unlocked.
+If the name is prefixed with `!`, the player will not get notified.

 ## Rules